-- Be aware of overhead hazards: branches, cables, electrical wires. - Use only in daylight or good artificial light. - Make sure that all safety shielding and safety signs are properly installed and in good condition.
+- Be aware of overhead hazards: branches, cables, electrical wires - Use only in daylight or good artificial light. - Make sure that all safety shielding and safety signs are properly installed and in good condition.

-- Perform the Pre-start Checklist procedure before starting work (see Pre-Operation Checklist on page 32). - Replace any hydraulic hose immediately that shows signs of swelling, wear, leaks or damage before it bursts. - Do not bend or strike high-pressure lines, tubes or hoses, or reinstall them in a bent or damaged condition. - Check to make sure hydraulic hoses are not worn or damaged, and are routed to avoid chafing. - Never adjust a pressure relief valve or other pressure-limiting device to a higher pressure than specified.
+- Perform the Pre-start Checks procedure before starting work (see page 18). - Replace any hydraulic hose immediately that shows signs of swelling, wear, leaks or damage before it bursts. - Do not bend or strike high-pressure lines, tubes or hoses, or reinstall them in a bent or damaged condition. - Check to make sure hydraulic hoses are not worn or damaged, and are routed to avoid chafing. - Never adjust a pressure relief valve or other pressurelimiting device to a higher pressure than specified.